jamiemoyes/jamiemoyes/README.md

 ☀️ I've just graduated from MEng Computer Science at Strathclyde and now work as a Product Developer at AND Digital

-🕸️ I love creating usable systems and fun websites in my spare time.
+🕸️ I love creating usable systems fun websites in and out of work.

 🌴 Hobbies: